mikeolaniyi/Food-Claim-Exploratory-Data-Analysis-on-Python/README.md

+# Exploratory Data Analysis

-# Task 2
+# 1:
-# Create a visualization that shows the number of claims in each location.
-Use the visualization to:
+# Create a visualization that shows the number of claims in each location, and use the visualization to:

-# State which category of the variable location has the most observations.
-Explain whether the observations are balanced across categories of the variable location
+# Explain which category of the variable location has the most observations, and also to explain whether the observations are balanced across categories of the variable location

 ```python